DCC-EX/CommandStation-EX/Release_Notes/Nodes/nodes_cookbook_nvs.md

 Message to output when train arrives <nvsinput nvs=22 length=20 /> )???";
 ```

-Note the file is .h because that is required by the build process, and is essentially a singl C++ string definition using the extended R format so the header and trailing ```)???";``` are important.
+Note the file is .h because that is required by the build process, and is essentially a single C++ string definition using the extended R format so the header and trailing ```)???";``` are important.

 If you are using PlatformIo as your editor, you can click the language type in the bottom toolbar and select HTML, this makes the html easier to read and check.